Working with resistant patients: how to reach through resistance to the patient hidden within

 Overview

 Furthermore, the workshop will provide clinical vignettes to exemplify real-time strategies for working with patient resistance.
 These examples will highlight methods for breaking through the patient's defensive barriers, thus enabling deeper engagement and facilitating a meaningful connection with the individual concealed behind these resistances.
-This approach is designed to enhance the participants' therapeutic skills, enabling them to make contact with the person hidden behind that resistance.
+This approach is designed to help you make contact with the person hidden behind that resistance.

 About the expert